Tennis-Tsitsipas and Zverev through to Monte Carlo quarters, Ruud ousted | Sports-Games

 Schwartzman was 3-1 down in the second set when he found a second wind and stormed back into the contest, winning 11 of the next 15 games to book a quarter-final clash with Tsitsipas.
 Second seed Alexander Zverev fired eight aces and smashed 26 winners to beat Pablo Carreno Busta 6-2 7-5 on the back of a strong first serve.

 "On claycourts, especially here where it's a little slower compared to other claycourts we play on, it's very important to get that confidence going on your serve," Zverev said.
-RUUD AWAKENING
+Zverev will take on Jannik Sinner, who rallied from a set and a break down to upset last year's finalist Andrey Rublev.
+The Italian converted seven of his 12 break points and saved six of 10 en route to a 5-7 6-1 6-3 comeback win.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)